Carbonnade Flamande is a classic and delicious Belgian (Flemish) beef and beer stew that is very easy to cook despite its long cooking time.

 You can't beat a nice beef stew, they are comforting, bold delicious and popular all over the world.

-It’s not just Europeans either, Mexicans have Mole, Indonesians have beef rendang and the Vietnamese have bo kho.
+It's not just Europeans either, Mexicans have Mole, Indonesians have beef rendang, Filipinos have beef kaldereta, and the Vietnamese have bo kho.

-Belgians have carbonnnade flamande and it is fantastic, it is nowt more than chunks of beef cooked in beer with onions.
+Belgians have carbonnade flamande and it is fantastic, it is nowt more than chunks of beef cooked in beer with onions.

 Surely something that simple can't be fantastic, but it is.
 There is a wonderful sweetness and richness thanks to the strong Belgian dark ale.